Instaraise/Instaraise-Frontend-UI/README.md

 ![Instaraise](https://pbs.twimg.com/profile_banners/802793144391634944/1660676507/1500x500)
 <br/>

 [Instaraise](https://instaraise.io/) is building a DeFi Universe on Tezos.
-We support projects to raise fund, build communities and turn their ideas into products.Instaraise allows token-based projects in Tezos to raise funds by setting up a swap pool based on a fixed purchase rate for tokens.
-These so-called “Fixed Swap Pools” have many advantages for token sale investors over traditional fundraising models like ICOs, IEOs, and IDOs (Initial DEX Offerings).
-Fixed Swap Pools will maintain the token price throughout the sale until the initial supply is bought.
+At Instaraise, we help projects to design and execute their idea to project journey on Tezos.
+With 360 degree product studio, launchpad, Decentralized exchange and everything in-between we are helping young entrepreneurs to turn their ideas into reality.
+To partner with us reach us out at [connect@instaraise.io](mailto:connect@instaraise.io)
 <br/>

 # Useful Links